projectfluent/python-fluent/README.md

   (The correct version of ``fluent.syntax`` will be installed automatically)

+* `fluent.pygments` - a plugin for pygments to add syntax highlighting to Sphinx.

+    To install:

+        pip install fluent.pygments

 PyPI also contains an old `fluent` package which is an older version of just `fluent.syntax`.